suzana-ilic/cpp/README.md

 You have to start with your own **C++ build system for C++**, of course :D

 Do **hardware stuff.
 Edge ML, Deep learning with hardware (ARM CPUs, FPGA)** is low hanging fruit.
 Sometimes not C++, also need to dabble with verilog and/or asm.

+This is plain C but may be of interest? **“Build Your Own Lisp Learn C and build your own programming language in 1000 lines of code!”** [http://www.buildyourownlisp.com](http://www.buildyourownlisp.com)